Frequently Asked Questions

 Any student wishing to enroll in a class that has already started must first get an Instructor Approval Code before turning in their application.
 Please refer to the Class Information section for more information.

 We will accept applications as soon as the schedule for the desired semester of enrollment has been published online.
 For winter/spring this is usually at the beginning of November and for summer/fall this is usually at the beginning of April.

 Our High School Concurrent Enrollment program requires a 2.0 cumulative GPA to participate.
-We will, however, consider admitting students with lower GPAs provided they submit Petition for Special Consideration explaining why the GPA is low and most importantly, how you will be successful in taking college classes.
+We will, however, consider admitting students with lower GPAs provided they submit Petition for Special Consideration (log in with your SMC username and password) explaining why the GPA is low and most importantly, how you will be successful in taking college classes.
 Be thorough in your appeal.